 If you’re not their client yet, they’re going to poke holes in your investment program.
 And, to me, that’s wrong.
-That’s backwards.
+That’s backward.
 That’s like you

 walking into a doctor’s office and, without them doing any real investigation, they start writing out a prescription for you because, “Hey, Crestor works for a lot of people!” but it might not be the right medication for you.